 Mr Dotcom has been accused of copyright theft, money laundering and racketeering fraud and faces a jail sentence of up to 20 years if convicted in the US.

 Prosecutors allege that pirated movies and other content shared through his site cost copyright holders more than $500m (£322m) in lost earnings, making it one of the biggest cases of its kind.

 They claim Megaupload's staff paid users "whom they specifically knew uploaded infringing content", potentially encouraging the practice.

 The US Department of Justice alleges the firm made about $175m from advertising and membership fees as a result of its activities.

-Mr Dotcom's lawyers deny the charges saying the site simply offered an online storage service and that the majority of its traffic was "legitimate".'One-sided'
+Mr Dotcom's lawyers deny the charges saying the site simply offered an online storage service and that the majority of its traffic was "legitimate".

 The US filed a formal request for the extradition of Mr Dotcom and three of his associates in March but has faced a series of setbacks in New Zealand's courts.

 In May a judge said the US should share the evidence it had gathered from its seizure of Megaupload's computer equipment before the extradition hearing to prevent it from becoming a "one-sided" affair.